Miss Diva 2021: The pioneer

-For the first time in Miss Diva's history, the Organization has lowered the height criteria from 5'5 "to 5'4".
-The organization now also allows transwomen to enter the pageant meeting the criteria in certain.
+For the first time in Miss Diva's history, the organization lowered the height criteria from 5'5 "to 5'4".
+The organization now also allows trans women to enter the pageant meeting the criteria in certain.

 Dipanjali Chhetri became the first trans woman to compete in the Miss Diva competition.
 She made it to the top 50 semifinalists.

 Selection of candidates

-In light of the pandemic situation that has paralyzed the nation, the Miss Diva Organization made the conscious decision to follow the digital course and limit its operations to virtual projection and online interviews, thus presenting a propitious opportunity for applicants participate from the comfort of their homes.
-The Organization opened the application to the public on June 11, 2021, until July 20, 2021.
+In light of the pandemic situation that paralyzed the nation, the Miss Diva Organization decided to limit its operations to virtual projection and online interviews, thus allowing applicants to participate from the comfort of their homes.
+The organization opened the application to the public on June 11, 2021, until July 20, 2021.

-After the initial auditions, applicants are shortlisted to a Top 50 list, and these candidates were summoned for several rounds of interviews, chaired by an elite bench of celebrities.
+After the initial auditions, applicants were shortlisted to a Top 50 list, and these candidates were summoned for several rounds of interviews, chaired by an elite bench of celebrities.
 Later, the selected contestants shortened down to top 20 finalists, including a wild card entry, chosen by public vote.
-These 20 finalists took part of the contest's boot-camp and will compete in the final event to be held in Mumbai on 30 September 2021.
+These 20 finalists took part in the contest's boot-camp and were to compete in the final event to be held in Mumbai on 30 September 2021.